“I'm an American country boy who loves his country, his family and his God, and all of those things collectively dictate who I am.”

 Indeed, Morgan's A Whole Lot More To Me, co-produced with Byron Gallimore (Tim McGraw, Sugarland, Faith Hill) and released via Black River Entertainment, is a timeless recording.
 As was their goal, Morgan and Gallimore, with whom he worked for the first time, succeeded in making music that will sound fresh a decade or more from now.
 These are songs that define a man.

 Morgan uses the honesty of the concert stage as an analogy for how he assembled what will be his seventh studio album.
 "It would look funny if you went to one of my concerts and I stood out there in skinny jeans.
 I'm not 21 years old, and I shouldn't pretend to be," he says.
 "But I also know this music will fit right in on country radio today.
 I'm singing music that is real and believable and at the same time relatable to all types of fans.
 That's hard to do, but you can do it if you stay true to who you are."

 And Craig Morgan knows exactly who he is, a man with many sides.
-Along with being an entertainer, he's an adventure junkie and hosts the popular Outdoor Channel series Craig Morgan: All Access Outdoors, entering its seventh season this summer.
+Along with being an entertainer, he's an adventure junkie and hosts the popular Outdoor Channel series Craig Morgan: All Access Outdoors, entering its eighth season this summer.
 He's also a 17-year Army and Army Reserves veteran, a passionate champion of the military, a philanthropist and a celebrated motivational speaker.